Assisted Living Dallas, TX

 - Exercise and Social Activities

-What assisted living fees are tax deductible?
+What assisted living fees are tax deductible in Dallas?

 Under HIPPA, continued care services qualify as a non-reimbursed health related expense that may be written off.
 Extended care programs include most of the care provided for occupants in an assisted living community including bathing, dressing, meal prep, cleaning, and other maintenance services.